FRAUD WATCH

 Security Layers (PDF)

-Presented by Tom Trottier at the December 8, 2021 monthly meeting. (audio recording)
+Presented by Tom Trottier (OPCUG) at the December 8, 2021 meeting (PDF, audio)

 12 SCAM AVOIDANCE TIPS